Dark Web Forums in 2026 | Status, Risks, and How to Stay Safe

 RAMP launched in July 2021 and gained significant notoriety through association with high-profile ransomware operations, including the Colonial Pipeline attack.
 The forum operates as a multilingual platform (Russian, Chinese, English) and serves primarily as a coordination space for Ransomware-as-a-Service operators and their affiliates.

-RAMP entry requires either an existing reputation on XSS or Exploit-in, or a vouching process, making it a closed tier that concentrates sophisticated threat actors.
-Its ‘partners program’ allows ransomware operators to recruit affiliates and sell access to compromised networks.
+RAMP entry requires either an existing reputation for XSS or Exploit In, or a vouching process, making it a closed tier that focuses on sophisticated threat actors.
+Its “partners program” allows ransomware operators to recruit affiliates and sell access to compromised networks.
 This operational model makes RAMP discussions directly relevant to understanding which ransomware groups are actively recruiting and targeting which sectors.

 RAMP is a primary intelligence source for ransomware campaign planning, affiliate recruitment, and sector-targeting.
 Organizations in critical infrastructure, healthcare, and financial services should monitor RAMP as a leading indicator.